 The Governors of the school are a representative group of people who are appointed to be responsible for various aspects of the school; these have included overseeing the financial administration of the school, curriculum issues, personnel and sites and buildings.
-Their work is conducted through twice termly main meetings, sub committees and occasional working parties.
+Their work is conducted through monthly meetings, with some sub committees and occasional working parties.
 The Head Teacher of the school presents frequent written reports and strives to ensure that Governors are kept fully informed of the school work, changes in educational practice and the law, in order that they can effectively carry out their responsibilities.

 The Governing Body is made up of representatives from the Church (Foundation governors), the London Borough of Waltham Forest (LEA governors), parents (Parent Governors), staff (Staff Governors) and the community (Co-opted Governors).

 Foundation governors are elected by the Parochial Church Council from its electoral roll; LEA governors are appointed by LBWF (in some cases from political party nominations); Parent governors are elected by ballots of parents of children at the school; Staff Governors volunteer and are elected by their colleagues and Co-opted governors are appointed by the Governing Bodies.

 There is a permanent sub-committee for financial matters.
 Other sub-committees re called as required to look at particular aspects of school life in detail.
 Each committee has Terms of Reference, which set out the responsibilities and the amount of decision-making authority they hold.

 In addition individual Governors have responsibility for developing their expertise and understanding of the role of particular issues in school.
 There are named Governors with responsibility for: